MicrosoftDocs/azure-dev-docs/articles/java/identity/enable-spring-boot-webapp-authentication-azure-ad-b2c.md

 - Note the context-sensitive button now says `Sign out` and displays your username to its left.
 - If you are on the home page, you'll see an option to click **ID Token Details**: click it to see some of the ID token's decoded claims.
 - You also have the option to edit your profile.
 Click the `edit profile` link on the top-right of the navbar to change details like your display name, place of residence, and profession.
 - You can also use the button on the top right to sign out.
-The status page will reflect this.
+The status page reflects this.

 ## Contents